Creating “Product” Schema Markup

 Frequently Asked Questions about Product Schema Markup

-What is Product Schema?
+What is Product Structured Data?

-Product Schema Markup is basically a code you can add to the backend of your website so that search engines can provide additional information about your products in search through enhanced features like product rich results.
-Schema Markup is a structured data vocabulary that uses the properties and types defined at schema.org, a resource for SEOs created by Google, Microsoft, Yandex, and Yahoo! back in 2014.
+Product Structured Data, also known as Product Schema Markup, is code you can add to the backend of your website so that search engines can provide additional information about your products in search through enhanced features like product rich results.

-How do you create Product Schema Markup?
+How do you Create Product Structured Data?

 1. Add all of the required Product schema.org properties to your individual product pages.
 Google recommends using JSON-LD, as do we!